Are you wondering how to track the performance of your blog authors?

 Why Should You Enable Author Tracking?

 Author tracking in Google Analytics gives you valuable insights into the performance of your blog authors.
-With author tracking, you can…
+You can…

 - discover the most popular author of your blog

 - see which author’s posts keep visitors on your site by analyzing the bounce rate